MacBook Air (M3, 2024) vs MacBook Pro (M3/M3 Pro/M3 Max, 2023-2024)

 - Fan noise under heavy workloads

-Price-wise, the gap is substantial.
-The Air starts at $1,099 and most users will be satisfied with configurations under $1,500.
-The MacBook Pro begins at $1,599 for the 14-inch M3 model, with M3 Pro and M3 Max configurations climbing to $3,000-$7,000 for maximum specifications.
-This isn't just a premium for the name—you're paying for tangible performance, display quality, and professional features.
+Price is where things get real.
+The Air starts at $1,099, and most people spend under $1,500.
+The Pro begins at $1,599 for the 14-inch M3 model, climbing to $3,000-$7,000 for maxed-out M3 Pro and M3 Max configurations.
+That's not just branding—you're paying for tangible performance gains, display quality, and professional features.

 Frequently Asked Questions

-The M3 MacBook Air officially supports only one external display up to 6K resolution when the laptop lid is open.
-You can connect two displays if you close the laptop lid (clamshell mode).
-The MacBook Pro supports two or more external displays simultaneously depending on the chip configuration.
+The M3 Air officially supports one external display at up to 6K resolution with the lid open.
+Close the lid and you can run two displays in clamshell mode.
+The Pro handles two or more external displays simultaneously, depending on which chip you have.